Mycronic Group Distributor Code of Conduct

 - General requirements

-products or services as Resellers.
-In addition to Distributors who have a direct contractual relationship with Mycronic, this definition also includes the Distributor’s sub-representatives.
+products or services as resellers.
+For Distributors with a direct contractual relationship with Mycronic this includes the Distributor’s sub-representatives.

 “Mycronic Representatives” include the company’s employees and legal representatives.

-The Distributor shall have appropriate management systems in place to enable adherence to this DCoC or its own equivalent code of conduct, whichever is stricter, as well as all other relevant and applicable laws and regulations.
+The Distributor shall have appropriate documentation or a management system in place to ensure adherence to this DCoC or its own equivalent Code of Conduct, whichever is stricter, as well as all other relevant and applicable laws and regulations.